 Setting Up Google Business Profile for your Event Planning Business

 You pull together events with twenty vendors and 200 attendees.
 Signing up for GMB ain’t no big deal for you.
 And yet it’s still lovely to go over the key points with someone.
 Let’s get stuck in!

 Sign up and claim your business

-Head on over to Google My Business to sign up.
+Head on over to Google Business Profile to sign up.